CamerAllan/obsidian-jira-integration/README.md

 Right now, this plugin is pretty limited in scope and works for my use case:

-- Create a ticket whose name matches a Jira ticket number
+- Create a file whose name matches a Jira ticket number (minus the `.md` extension)
 - Run the `Add Jira issue info` command
     - I have a hotkey assigned for this
 - The template configured in plugin settings will be populated with the contents of the issue